toa-io/toa/libraries/comq/readme.md

 ## Graceful shutdown

-`IO.seal()` closes input channel, that is, guarantees no more requests or events will be consumed.
+`async IO.seal()` closes input channel, that is, guarantees no more requests or events will be consumed.
 Output channel remains available.

-`IO.close()` closes both input (if it hasn't been closed before) and output channels.
+`async IO.close()` closes both input (if it hasn't been closed before) and output channels.

-If an application acts both as a producer and as a consumer, to shut it down it is recommended to call `.seal()`, finish processing current requests and events, and then call `.close()`.
+It is recommended to call `.seal()`, finish processing current requests and events, and then call `.close()`.